-Material deprivations addressed by this OP refer also to basic material deprivation.
+Material deprivations addressed by this OP refers also to basic material deprivation.

-Funds will be allocated to Intermediate Body - Ministry of Labour, Pension System, Family and Social Policy (Directorate for programmes and projects), which will conduct open calls for selection of partner organisations, inviting partner organisations to apply for FEAD implementation (individually or jointly with other partner organisations).
+Funds will be allocated to Intermediate Body - Ministry of Social Policy and Youth, which will conduct open calls for selection of partner organisations, inviting partner organisations to apply for FEAD implementation (individually or jointly with other partner organisations).